stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< /hint >}}

 - As a researcher you will encounter many problems, but one of the most annoying is discovering that some other person has rudely checked out *your* book.
-Sometimes we don't own a book or article that you want to read.
+Sometimes our library doesn't own a book or article that you want to read.
 What do you do when these things happen?
 You have many options that won't cost you a dime.

 #### ``+ Independent work``